rng-guy/NFSMWBartender/APPENDIX.md

 * You can define up to 20 interactive music tracks, with duplicates.
 In each pursuit, the interactive music tracks play from top to bottom and loop back around afterwards.

-* Bartender can shuffle the first interactive music track in each pursuit instead of starting with the top one, and / or shuffle the follow-up tracks instead of playing them in sequence.
+* Bartender can shuffle the first interactive music track in each pursuit instead of starting with the top one, and / or shuffle the follow-up tracks instead of playing them in order.

 * For interactive music, Bartender ignores track types that don't exist in the game.

-* If you don't define any shuffling values, Bartender shuffles the first track in each pursuit.
+* If you don't define any shuffle settings, Bartender shuffles the first track in each pursuit.

+* If you don't define a track length, Bartender disables all interactive track transitions.

 * If you only define invalid tracks, Bartender uses the vanilla setup (i.e. 0 -> 1 -> 2 -> 3).

-* If you define no interactive music tracks, Bartender disables all its music features.
+* If you don't define any interactive music tracks, Bartender disables all its music features.

-* Track transitions happen only at Heat levels for which you define a valid timer value.
-Transitions may take a few minutes (at worst) due to quirks of the audio scheduler.
+* Track transitions may take a few minutes (at worst) due to quirks of the audio scheduler.

 &nbsp;